What is accounts receivable financing?

-Factoring of Accounts Receivable
+Factoring of accounts receivable

 Accounts receivable factoring is the process of buying a company’s accounts receivable for cash, usually at around 90% of the value.

-Factoring platforms look to buy short term receivables from companies, sometimes as soon as an invoice is created.
+Factoring companies and platforms look to buy short term receivables from companies, sometimes as soon as an invoice is created.
 In the business-to-business world, most companies invoice each other with long terms, generally between 30 and 90 days.
 When the supplier delivers a good or service to their customer, it costs them money to do so.
-If they aren’t paid for their goods or services until 30 or 90 days later – that can create major cash flow problems.
+If they aren't paying for their goods or services until 30 or 90 days later - that can create major cash flow problems.